-Dave's Music #43 The Whitmore Sisters
+Dave's Music #43 Ghost Stories - The Whitmore Sisters

 I really wanted to follow up last week's most viewed blog post on The Calico Stray with another Thursday review.
 I have several in mind, Humbird, Good Morning Bedlam, and Mary Bue, but after seeing The Whitmore Sisters live in LaCrosse WI at a Big Fat Bloody Mary House concert series, their release rose to the top.
 (Listen to his podcast to hear two songs. ) For someone who knew only Bonnie from this video a short few weeks ago, I was just floored seeing Elenaor & her sing together live.
 Yes she sat next to me for a few short minutes talking to Kiki behind me, I was tickled pink to see her roll her eyes like she does in this video.
 She's a natural performer.